Develop a deep knowledge of human resources plus the business and influence skills to take you to the next level in your new HR management career.

 “In today’s highly competitive environment, companies require employees who can add value and contribute very quickly and effectively.
 Business now moves too fast to allow long ramp up times for new team members.
 Therefore, potential employees who possess a strong, relevant knowledge and skill base will have a distinct advantage in the employment marketplace.
 The York University Certificate in Human Resources Management has been developed to specifically address that need in the human resources field.
 Its design and content was carefully engineered to meet the pragmatic needs of today’s business environment.
 Participants in this program will gain the knowledge and skills that will allow them to be superior candidates for future employers.”

 Steve Wuthmann, BCom, CDir, Member of the York University School of Continuing Studies Human Resources Management Advisory Council

 Steve Wuthmann is a seasoned senior executive with over three decades experience in human resources, corporate affairs and operations.
 He is currently a Senior Associate Consultant with Lee Hecht Harrison Knightsbridge.
 Prior to his current role, he was the Executive Vice President, Human Resources of Tim Hortons, responsible for directing all human resource functions of the organization, including driving organizational engagement, capability, alignment and performance.

 The Post-Degree Certificate in Human Resources Management is offered in a full-time face-to-face format.
-If you are interested in studying part-time and online, learn more about the Certificate in Human Resources Management.
+If you are interested in studying online, learn more about the Certificate in Human Resources Management.
 To select the appropriate program, consider the format that best suits your learning style, your schedule, your need for flexibility and whether or not you currently have a Bachelor degree from an accredited university.